coconut0621/walk-before-you-run/README.md

 The provided inference pipeline (`run_model_pipeline.py`) is currently implemented for OpenAI models.

-However, the evaluator is **model-agnostic** as long as a tool produces prediction files in the same Stage-0 JSON format.
+However, the evaluator is **model-agnostic** as long as a tool produces prediction files in the same Data Exploration JSON format.

 To evaluate another tool without this pipeline, you can: